-Hudrends of thousands of infants are born each year with major ear and facial challenges.
-The facial conditions include cleft lip, cleft palate, skull malformation, etc. Similarly, a tumor or trauma can also cause facial deformities after birth.
-To fix all these conditions for the UAE people, our surgeons use ear surgery and facial reconstruction surgery in Dubai, and Abu Dhabi.
+Hundreds of thousands of infants are born each year with major ear and facial challenges.
+The facial conditions include cleft lip, cleft palate and skull malformation etc. Similarly, a tumor or trauma can also cause facial deformities after birth.
+To fix all these conditions, ear surgery and facial reconstruction surgery in Dubai, and Abu Dhabi are used.

 *Facts You Must Know